 Of one chart I was particularly fond.
 It was shaped like the face of a clock.
 I began with creation and swept clear around so that, at the consummation, I arrived at the same point.
 It made a complete cycle so that the eonian times were compared with a day of twenty-four hours.
 In fact, at that time, I imagined that the eonian times would be a period of about twenty-four thousand years, the time that it takes the sun to circle the ecliptic.
 I took great pains in getting it up, having all the lettering set up in type so that I could paste it on.
 Brother Burns, then in New York City, asked to see it when finished, so I sent it to him.
 In some way, while being carried about, it was lost, so I never saw my precious chart again.

 Before making another of the same kind I stopped to think the matter over.
 The advantages of the clock shape were more philosophical than scriptural.
 Some important points were not shown, indeed, could not be shown.
-So I made up my mind to start with Scripture, and leave the shape to be selected later.
+So I made up my mind to start with Scripture and leave the shape to be selected later.
 I determined to make the chart of administrations (or economies, as I called them), and to add the dispensations.
-The word oikonomia, (stewardship or administration) does not occur very often in the Scriptures, but it is used of the present, so I made this the base line, or point of departure, for the whole.
+The word oikonomia, (stewardship or administration) does not occur very often in the Scriptures, but it is used in the present, so I made this the baseline, or point of departure, for the whole.

 Some of the names are not taken from the Scriptures, which fact I have always deplored.
 Yet it is not easy to find a single word to cover the ground.
 I still think that "Innocence" is the best name for the first economy, for it expresses God's arrangement for man as no other does.
 But perhaps we should use "Creation," The Creation Administration.
 The dispensation is perhaps best expressed by the word Paradise.
 To be sure, it carries with it the idea of appreciated blessing, which does not fit, but, as we have no experience like Adam, who did not know good, we have no word to cover it.